 The 10,000-row limit

-To protect your browser from being overloaded, HPE Consumption Analytics platform limits a report to displaying up to 10,000 rows of data.
+To protect your browser from being overloaded, HPE Consumption Analytics portal limits a report to displaying up to 10,000 rows of data.
 If the full result set of the report is more than 10,000 rows, this means that viewers cannot see some of these rows.
 There is no way to control or predict which rows are returned to the browser.
 Viewers will see only a subset of the data that they are expecting, and they might not realize it.

 Sometimes a report fails to return any results.
 This could be due to a temporary issue with the reporting system, but more often is due to the result set for the report exceeding the capacity of the system.
 That is, the report simply requested too much data.
 In this case the reporting system protects itself by blocking the report query, and no results are returned to the browser.